 Message Signing

 In order to submit a transaction to the Kima blockchain, the user must sign a message containing the transaction details.
-This message is signed by the user's wallet and then included in data submitted to the Kima Transaction Backend /submit endpoint.
+This message is signed by the user's wallet and then included in data submitted to the Kima Transaction Backend submit endpoints (/submit/transfer or /submit/swap).

 Message Structure